sts10/radiation/README.md

 ### Editing the Blog Template

 Radiation uses ERB for templating.
 If you don't know ERB, you can probably figure it out.
-Head on over to `radiation/lib/templates/blog.html.erb` and take a look.
+Once you've setup Radiation, you can head on over to `~/radiation_templates/blog.html.erb` and take a look at the sample template.

 ### How Do I Write CSS or JavaScript for my Blog?